 Useful guide to Port Blair

 Port Blair is the place where your plane will land and depart from during your Andaman adventure.
 I could write here, that it is a capital of Andaman and Nicobar Islands, number of inhabitants and museums, but I will keep this general info to the minimum and focus on info real individual traveller’s needs.
-Enjoy your no-nonsense guide to Port Blair.
+Enjoy our 2020 update of this popular, no-nonsense guide to Port Blair.

 Why visit - Port Blair Highlights

 Port Blair is your point of arrival and departure.
 You got to visit it, whether you want or not.
 Many people just do their best to pass thru as quickly as possible, trying to catch the first possible ship to Havelock or Neil.
 It is understandable, they came for the beach, not the city.

 Port Blair is a pleasant city to live and walk around and will provide you with all the needs: banks, doctors, shops and transport connections.
 There are also a handful of attractions in Port Blair and two of them I can call spectacular.
 These are worth budgeting an extra day:

 - One thing really worth spending half a day here is Ross Island.

 - Indian nationals will surely like the Cellular jail as historical monument full of freedom fighting and resistance spirit.

 Streets of Port Blair are somehow chaotic and if you just spend here a day or two between trips to Islands, the best thing is to stick to auto rickshaws to get around and reach places.